ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterStrings/course.md

 ⚠️ Notice that the offset and length of the sub function are natural numbers.

-If you want to concatenate to substrings you need to add an empty string before the expression to help Ligo make a proper type conversion:
+Strings can be concatenated using the + operator.

 ```
 const name: string = "Captain Rogers";
-const slice: string = "" + String.sub(8 as nat, 6 as nat, name) + ", welcome on board!";
+const slice: string = String.sub(8 as nat, 6 as nat, name) + ", welcome on board!";
 ```

-⚠️ Notice that in more mature versions of JsLIGO this might be not necessary.

 ## Length of Strings